lilyminium/psiresp/README.md

 As of now, the following implementations are well-tested:

-* standard 2-stage RESP (convenience class: psiresp.configs.RespA1)
+* standard 2-stage RESP (convenience class: psiresp.configs.TwoStageRESP)
-* standard 1-stage RESP (convenience class: psiresp.configs.RespA2)
+* standard 1-stage RESP (convenience class: psiresp.configs.OneStageRESP)
-* standard unrestrained ESP (convenience class: psiresp.configs.EspA1)
+* standard unrestrained ESP (convenience class: psiresp.configs.ESP)

 These implementations are not as well-tested:
-* ESP using HF/STO-3G (convenience class: psiresp.configs.EspA2) -- Psi4 seems to minimize to a relatively different geometry than GAMESS with STO-3G.
+* ESP using HF/STO-3G (convenience class: psiresp.configs.WeinerESP) -- Psi4 seems to minimize to a relatively different geometry than GAMESS with STO-3G.
-* psiresp.configs.ATBResp, mimicking the method used by the [Automated Topology Builder](https://atb.uq.edu.au/) is not tested at all.
+* psiresp.configs.ATBRESP, mimicking the method used by the [Automated Topology Builder](https://atb.uq.edu.au/) is not tested at all.
 The published methods do not indicate the point density, moreover, the results generated seem to have changed since the original paper. **Use at your own risk.**
-* psiresp.configs.Resp2, as the methods are expensive
+* psiresp.configs.RESP2, as the methods are expensive

 ### Installation